6 Things You Don't Know About Your Airplane Meal

 The food may also be kept cool during the flight for the next 12 hours until the cabin crew warms it up for serving.
 It depends on the duration of the flight and the duration of the delay.

 2. First-class food does not mean special.

 We may often complain about the food served during the economic flight.
 At that time we imagine that we can eat good food from business class.

 The airline orders food from various anonymous companies.
 So, it could be a sumptuous meal of a first-class flight made by the same person who made the food for the economy class.

 3. It does not taste very good.

-Air pressure and low humidity can make our nose dry.
+Air pressure and low humidity can make our noses dry.
 This will turn off our sense sensation.
 Additionally, the hum of the aircraft engine actually damages our appetite.

 Gordon Ramsay, who had for many years been a culinary adviser on one of the major flights, even said he would not eat the food the airline had served on flights.

-"I know where the food was stored before, where after, and how long it was kept until it was served."
+"I know where the food was stored before, were after, and how long it was kept until it was served."